 The Aldingbourne Trust is a charitable organisation located near Chichester that assists adults with learning difficulties and /or disabilities into work and learning opportunities.
-The trust also offers public activities including a farm and woodland area, child play facilities and a café and shop space.
+The trust also offers public activities including a farm and woodland area, child play facilities and a caf~ and shop space. training and specialist care.